 Welcome to the CryptoLUX Wiki!

 CryptoLUX is a cryptology research group within Security and Trust interdisciplinary center (SnT) and the Computer Science and Communications (CSC) research unit of the University of Luxembourg.
-Professor Alex Biryukov is head of CryptoLUX and leads a team consisting of two permanent staff members (Johann Großschädl, Yann Le Corre), three postdoctoral researchers, and about half a dozen Ph.D. students.
-The CryptoLUX group forms part of the Laboratory of Algorithmics, Cryptology and Security (LACS), whose official Internet presence can be found at http://lacs.uni.lu.
-This wiki serves as an informal platform for the presentation of ongoing research projects and the dissemination of research outcome other than peer-reviewed publications (e.g. tools for cryptanalysis, source code of cryptographic software) that would not really fit on the official LACS website.
+Professor Alex Biryukov is head of CryptoLUX and leads a team consisting of two permanent staff members (Johann Großschädl, Yann Le Corre), several postdoctoral researchers, and about half a dozen Ph.D. students.
+The CryptoLUX group also forms part of the Laboratory of Algorithmics, Cryptology and Security (LACS).
+This wiki serves as an informal platform for the presentation of ongoing research projects and the dissemination of research outcome, ex. peer-reviewed publications, tools for cryptanalysis, source code of cryptographic software.
 We do our best to ensure the correctness of the information provided by this wiki, but, of course, we can not guarantee that the content is suitable for any particular purpose, especially if it covers work in progress.

 Mission and Vision